kaiuhl/pretty-param/README.md

 Pretty Param
 ============

-Easily make your resource-based routes more search engine friendly and without doing a bunch of crazy shit or changing your routes.
+Easily make your resource-based routes more search engine friendly without doing a bunch of crazy shit or changing your routes.

 Installation
 ------------